mozilla/vautomator-serverless/README.md

 # vautomator-serverless
-Repo to experiment with serverless framework and automation.
+Repository to experiment with serverless framework and automation.